GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *Audio chunking.*
 We finally extract at most five short chunks of 320ms (i.e. 16 frames) from the global #acr("STFT")s.
 This duration constitutes a tradeoff between detection latency and performance.
-The longest the method is offered to listen, the better more accurate the results will be.
+The longer the method is offered to listen, the better more accurate the results will be.
 However, in a dynamic robotics context, which we ultimately target, we cannot afford having long audio sequences for inferring the source positions.

 // TODO add the footnote